Text by Maurizio De Caro

 There is something magical in Eleonora Orlandi’s educational and creative path.
 A young “architettrice” who, after some cultural nomadism (Prague, NYC, London), landed on the west coast but of course in the studio of Greg Lynn, an American visionary designer.

-If architecture can emerge from the analysis of a cliff shallow nests colony, then it means that this ancient and bruised both artistic and scientific discipline it is still beyond healthy.
+Suppose architecture can emerge from the analysis of a cliff shallow nest colony.
+In that case, it means that this ancient and bruised both artistic and scientific discipline it is still beyond healthy.
 If the programmatic commitment reaches these high levels, then there is still space to engage in critical theory.
-What Eleonora Orlandi communicates is an imaginative candour combined with a depth of thought that brings architecture back to the centre of philosophical research, to a new “culture of forms and senses” that we believed had disappeared.
+Eleonora Orlandi communicates an imaginative candour combined with a depth of thought that brings architecture back to the centre of philosophical research, to a new “culture of forms and senses” that we believed had disappeared.

 Eleonora Orlandi’s work ranges from research on materiality to science fiction, to innovative design, to the production of experimental means of representation, to non-rhetorical attention to environmental problems (She Hot, for example), to artistic installation, through projects such as the multimedia stage of Justin Timberlake or the new Moto Guzzi headquarters in Mandello del Lario.

 What’s more is the vocabulary of “new words” that illuminates new paths and new possibilities for the architecture of a present that resembles more and more a future with unknown territories to discover, bringing new strength to the intellectual creation adrenaline; what will be the function of design from now to 2078?